Abdul Kader (almami): Rule and Death

 After his elevation, Kan established his capital at Thilogne.
 His first act was to defeat the Brakna Moors.
 The last Denianke Saltigi, Sule Bubu Gayssiri, was still holding out in western Futa Toro.
 Kan and the reformist forces suffered several defeats trying to subdue him, but after his accidental death agreed to allow the Denianke to retain some autonomy in the area.
 In 1785 he turned towards the Kingdom of Jolof, defeating the Burba Mbaba Kumpa Kumbas.

-In 1786, now allied with the Brakna, Kan defeated the Trarza Moors near Dagana, killing their emir Ali Kouri and freeing the population from their raids and extortion.
+In 1786, now allied with the Emirate of Brakna, Kan defeated the Trarza Moors near Dagana, killing their emir Ali Kouri and freeing the population from their raids and extortion.
 Kan also consolidated clerical rule, filling the territorial administration with loyal supporters, who gradually established hereditary positions as electors.

 The rulers of neighboring Waalo and Cayor had initially agreed to follow Kan's interpretation of Islam.
 In 1790 a new damel, Amari Ngone Ndela, took the throne of Cayor and backtracked.
 An uprising of the local marabout class was crushed, with many rebels sold into slavery.
 In 1796 Abdul Kader, allied with the Kingdom of Jolof, marched at the head of the largest army ever seen in Senegambia to avenge the defeat and re-assert his influence in Cayor.
 In response, the Damel poisoned the wells of his eastern provinces, so that when the Torodbe army emerged from the Ferlo Desert they found neither food nor water.
 The Almamy's army was routed at the ensuing battle of Bunxoy, and Abdul Kader himself was captured.
 Ndela treated him with honor and respect, holding him in Cayor until a new Almamy had been elected, then sent him back to Futa Toro.

 The Almaami frequently clashed with the French in Saint-Louis over trade and customs payments, with the latter raiding Futa Toro repeatedly between 1804 and 1806.
 That year, Bundu and Kaarta, alarmed by Kan's incessant intervention in their affairs, allied with dissidents to invade Futa Toro.
 Abdul Kader Kan was reportedly shot by the Almaami of Bundu on his prayer mat in the midst of the losing battle of Gouriki.